tbrycekelly/icy-seas-colab/content/project/fixpoint.md

 #### NMEA Setup and Information

 This logger is set up to use standard NMEA sentences from a GPS repeater to access real-time ship location information.
-In particular, the script will parse available GPGGA and INGGA sentances (really all \*GGA\* sentences) from either a serial interface (e.g. COM port) or from a networked TCP socket connection.
+In particular, the script will parse available GPGGA and INGGA sentences (really all \*GGA\* sentences) from either a serial interface (e.g. COM port) or from a networked TCP socket connection.
 Virtually all science vessels have one or both options available.
 For TCP connections, `nmea.type` should be set to __'tcp'__ and the specific values for `nmea.tcp.host` and `nmea.tcp.port` should be provided.
 For serial interfaces, `nmea.type` should be set to __'serial'__ and a com port specified in `nmea.serial.port`.
 In general, `nmea.serial.mode` wont need to be adjusted except for ships using a baud rate different than 9600.
 The `nmea.update` variable sets the number of seconds to wait between attempting to update the position data.
 In general 10 seconds is an appropriate interval.
 For reference, an appropriate NMEA GPGGA sentence[[ref]](https://docs.novatel.com/OEM7/Content/Logs/GPGGA.htm) is given below:

     $GPGGA,202530.00,5109.0262,N,11401.8407,W,5,40,0.5,1097.36,M,-17.00,M,18,TSTR*61

 Data from the NMEA position feed is internally logged to a dedicated file including system time (used throughout FixPoint), GPS timestamp, longitude, and latitude.
-This enables retreival of position data for events that were not logged on time or otherwise edited later on.
+This enables retrieval of position data for events that were not logged on time or otherwise edited later on.
 This position file can be retrieved at any time from the dashboard.

 To facilitate testing/diagnostics for the NMEA feed, the `testNMEA` function is provided to validate the settings list provided.
 A working combination of settings should return:

     Testing NMEA settings:
-    Retreived 2 NMEA sentences:
+    Retrieved 2 NMEA sentences:
     	 $GPGGA,202530.00,5109.0262,N,11401.8407,W,5,40,0.5,1097.36,M,-17.00,M,18,TSTR*61
     	 $GPGGA,202531.00,5109.0562,N,11401.8537,W,5,40,0.5,1097.36,M,-17.00,M,18,TSTF*62

-#### Data Integrety
+#### Data Integrity

 Information in the log is stored as a text file with each entry saved as a JSON sentence for interoperability.
 Upon each change to the event log, the current version is copied (renamed with the current timestamp) prior to modification.
 When an entry is modified in post, the original entry is preserved and an appropriately modified entry is appended.
 The display and export options only provide the last version of each unique ID, and so modification history can be tracked.
 Additionally, a diagnostic log is kept to facilitate the finding of problems.
 At any time, the entire FixPoint folder can be copied and saved.
 This provides an easy means of backup.